outworkers/phantom/README.md

 There are no pre-requisites for running the tests.
 Phantom will automatically load an Embedded Cassandra with the right version, run all the tests and do the cleanup afterwards.
 Read more on the testing utilities to see how you can achieve the same thing in your own database tests.

+If a local Cassandra installation is found running on ```localhost:9042```, phantom will attempt to use that instead.
+Some of the version based logic is found directly inside phantom, although advanced compatibility and protocol version detection has been a task we left to our dear partners at Datastax as we've felt re-implementing that concern in Scala would bring no significant value add.

+Phantom uses multiple SBT configurations to distinguish between two kinds of tests, normal and performance tests.
+Performance tests are not run during Travis CI runs and we usually run them manually when serious changes are made to the underlying Twitter Spool and Play Iterator based iterators, events that are very rare indeed.

+- Use ```sbt test``` to run the normal test suite which should finish pretty quickly, within 2 minutes.
+- Use ```sbt perf:test``` if you have a lot of time on your hands and you are debugging performance issues with the framework.
+This will take 40 -50 minutes.

 <a id="contributors">Contributors</a>
 =====================================